-The NordicTrack FreeStride Trainer FS9i is the top model in the series, offering an elliptical, treadmill and stepper in one with a 38" stride as well as both incline and decline capability.
+The NordicTrack FreeStride Trainer FS9i is the top model in the series, offering an elliptical, treadmill and stepper in one machine with a 32" stride, as well as both incline and decline capability.

-You also get a few more workouts and a higher max weight capacity (400 lbs. vs 375 lbs.)
+You also get a few more workouts and a few more resistance levels to choose from.

-Still, it's about $1000 more, so if you don't need the decline capability definitely take a look at the FS7i to save yourself some money.
+Still, it's about $700-800 or so more, so if you don't need the decline capability definitely take a look at the FS7i to save yourself some money.

-Sone other highlights include iFit built right into the elliptical, which gives you even more workouts, tracking capability, training with fitness guru Jillian Michaels and virtual runs with Google map integration.
+Some of the other highlights include iFit Coach built right into the elliptical, which gives you even more specially designed workouts, tracking and sharing capability, training with personal trainers in various locations throughout the world and virtual runs with Google map integration.